vector-express/vectorexpress-api/README.md

 ## 🛑 <a name="limits">Limits</a>

-Currently the public API is limited to 60 requests per hour, and a maximum output filesize of 10mb and certain CPU and memory limitations.
+Currently the public API is limited to 5 requests per hour, and a maximum output filesize of 1 MiB and certain CPU and memory limitations.